Autoparallel/Autoparallel/README.md

 At Multifactor, we are redefining zero-trust for the modern web by leveraging post-quantum cryptography to bring mathematically-provable security to complex applications.

+If you want to contribute to a related open-source project, check out [MFKDF2.rs](https://github.com/multifactor/MFKDF2.rs).
+Read more about MFKDF [here](https://mfkdf.com).

 ### Open Source Projects

 On the side, I lead mathematics-based software development with [**Harness Labs**](https://github.com/harnesslabs).